 It would be great if you can give feedback on the itinerary and in general riding a motorcycle in N. Vietnam.

 I was in HCMC and met to young men from Holland that had purchased motorcycles in Saigon and drove the length of the country.
 They had no problems and found the locals very helpful.
-They were going to try and get the cycles sold before they left. almost 5 years ago
+They were going to try and get the cycles sold before they left. over 5 years ago

 Vietnam has the second highest road fatality rate in the world, mostly because there is very little (probably none at all) compliance with road rules.
 Drink driving is common.
 Driver training is non-existent and enforcement of standards equally absent.
 Many roads have blind bends (doesn't stop traffic overtaking anyway), and are in poor condition.
 The chaos can be overwhelming.
 But in fact there are 3 rules; might equals right (give way to anything bigger), use your blinkers and don't hold back on the horn (use it to warn of your approach, use it to indicate a change of direction, use it to warn another vehicle of your position, hell just use it!)

 There are many motorcycle tour companies that offer a safer alternative through guides with local knowledge.
 They can help you with the licensing problems too.

 And don't forget to consider your travel insurance. make sure your policy covers you for the type/class of bike you use and that you are legally riding.

 Phil at the safety hub over 5 years ago

 2,5 weeks in Vietnam, I think you should travel journey through Vietnam: north, central, south, exclude highland.